Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 The following smart cast sinks are considered stable.

 1. Immutable local or classifier-scope properties without delegation or custom getters;
-1. Immutable properties of stable properties without delegation or custom getters;
+1. Mutable local properties without delegation or custom getters, if the compiler can prove that they are [effectively immutable][Effectively immutable smart cast sinks], i.e., cannot be changed by external means;
-1. Mutable local properties without delegation or custom getters, if the compiler can prove that they are [effectively immutable][Effectively immutable smart cast sinks], i.e., cannot be changed by external means.
+1. Immutable properties of immutable stable properties without delegation or custom getters.

 ##### Effectively immutable smart cast sinks